DataDog/dd-sdk-ios/docs/rum_collection/crash_reporting.md

 #### Fastlane Plugin

-Datadog plugin helps you uploading dSYM files to Datadog from your fastlane configuration.
+The Datadog plugin helps you upload dSYM files to Datadog from your fastlane configuration.

 1. Add [`fastlane-plugin-datadog`][3] to your project
 ```sh